microsoft/playwright.dev/docs/api/class-elementhandle.md

 If the element does not satisfy the condition for the `timeout` milliseconds, this method will throw.

 ## elementHandle.waitForSelector(selector[, options])
 - `selector` <[string]> A selector to query for.
-See [working with selectors](/api/working-with-selectors.md) for more details.
+See [working with selectors](./selectors.md#working-with-selectors) for more details.
 - `options` <[Object]>
   - `state` <"attached"|"detached"|"visible"|"hidden"> Defaults to `'visible'`.
 Can be either:
-    - `'attached'` - wait for element to be present in DOM.
+    * `'attached'` - wait for element to be present in DOM.
-    - `'detached'` - wait for element to not be present in DOM.
+    * `'detached'` - wait for element to not be present in DOM.
-    - `'visible'` - wait for element to have non-empty bounding box and no `visibility:hidden`.
+    * `'visible'` - wait for element to have non-empty bounding box and no `visibility:hidden`.
 Note that element without any content or with `display:none` has an empty bounding box and is not considered visible.
-    - `'hidden'` - wait for element to be either detached from DOM, or have an empty bounding box or `visibility:hidden`.
+    * `'hidden'` - wait for element to be either detached from DOM, or have an empty bounding box or `visibility:hidden`.
 This is opposite to the `'visible'` option.
   - `timeout` <[number]> Maximum time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
-The default value can be changed by using the [`browserContext.setDefaultTimeout(timeout)`](#browsercontextsetdefaulttimeouttimeout) or [`page.setDefaultTimeout(timeout)`](#pagesetdefaulttimeouttimeout) methods.
+The default value can be changed by using the [browserContext.setDefaultTimeout(timeout)](api/class-browsercontext.md#browsercontextsetdefaulttimeouttimeout) or [page.setDefaultTimeout(timeout)](api/class-page.md#pagesetdefaulttimeouttimeout) methods.
 - returns: <[Promise]<[null]|[ElementHandle]>>

-Returns element specified by selector satisfies `state` option.
+Returns element specified by selector when it satisfies `state` option.
 Returns `null` if waiting for `hidden` or `detached`.

 Wait for the `selector` relative to the element handle to satisfy `state` option (either appear/disappear from dom, or become visible/hidden).
 If at the moment of calling the method `selector` already satisfies the condition, the method will return immediately.
 If the selector doesn't satisfy the condition for the `timeout` milliseconds, the function will throw.